Junk Science in the Marketplace

 Some goofy writings on water: Biomagnetism and water (Y. Ohno and H. Reminick), Structured water as an alternative medicine (J. Bender), The Power of Water (J. Manning), Water: Essential to Existence (D. Stewart and D. Routledge).

-"The Message from Water" is a book by Masaru Emoto containing photos of ice crystals from waters whichhave been exposed to
+"The Message from Water" is a book by Masaru Emoto containing photos of ice crystals from waters which have been exposed to

 music, words spoken, words typed and taped to the glass containers, photographs and long-distance thought messages.
 Some of the photographs are amazing and all of them show a response from the water.